-SAN ANTONIO - The All-American Bowl is in the books, with the East beating the West 48-14.
-After following practices all week and watching the game, here are the Gorney Awards.
+SAN ANTONIO - The All-American Bowl is in the books with the West beating the East, 33-20.
+After following practices all week leading up to Saturday’s game, here are the Gorney Awards from the event:

 LIGHTNING IN A BOTTLE

-This award goes to the most dynamic and exciting player during the week, the guy who gets everyone's attention when he has the ball.
-Nebraska signee Wandale Robinson was the clear winner for this category, since he was dynamic all week in practice, made the ordinary look exciting and then he had a nice game with four catches for 91 yards.
+This award goes to the most dynamic and exciting player during the week, the guy who gets everyone's attention when he has the ball and to me that was Bryant.
+He is explosive down the field, dynamic with the ball in his hands and he was thrilling to watch all week.

 What's the difference between Hard Hat and Lunch Pail?
-The Hard Hat Award is for the biggest hitter, while the Lunch Pail Award is for the guy who does the dirty work that doesn't get into the box score or noticed by many, and I’m giving this one to Harry Miller.
-The Ohio State offensive guard signee is big, physical and smart, directing the offensive line and doing a great job throughout the week, while also recruiting Doug Nester and others to the Buckeyes.
+The Hard Hat Award is for the biggest hitter while the Lunch Pail Award is for the guy who does the dirty work that doesn't get into the box score or noticed by many.
+There were a bunch of offensive linemen who could have earned this but we’re going with Hartwig.
+He had a strong day of practice, especially when the two teams had a heated one-on-one battle and the Purdue signee more than held his own.

 POISE UNDER PRESSURE

 This is essentially for the best quarterback who performs when the lights come on and there is actually a live pass-rush coming at him and there’s no question it was Young.
 The Alabama signee threw a 75-yard touchdown pass on the first play of the game.
 Later in the first quarter, the five-star quarterback hit Bryant on a touchdown pass.
 He was outstanding - like always.

 Honorable mention: It was clear the East team was leaning on five-star quarterback D.J.
 Uiagalelei throughout the game and he definitely had some bright moments completing 16 of 25 passes for a game-high 252 yards with two touchdowns and a pick.